Backdrops

 The "Stage Set"

-Although Hi-Rail quality scenery modeling is not the focus of this website (and we in fact encourage persons purely interested only in Operating trains to join a club, or have a layout built for them to their specifications), at least a bare-bones minimum amount of scenery is required to make the layout more than just a "plywood prairie".
-In this context, semi-scale toy train structures (including many toy "accessory" structures) can often be adequate.
-Although most structures should be at a true 1:48 scale (especially human-sized elements such as doors and stairs), scales up to 1:43 or down to 1:64 (e.g. diecast cars and Plasticville / K-Lineville structures) can be incorporated selectively for unobtrusive scenery that exists in various sizes, such as telephone poles.
+Although Hi-Rail quality scenery modeling is not the focus of this website (and we in fact encourage persons interested exclusively just in Operating trains to skip modeleling, and join a club or have a layout built for them [EXAMPLE] to their specifications), at least a bare-bones minimum amount of scenery is required to make the layout more than just a "plywood prairie".
+In this context, creating scenes using semi-scale toy train structures [EXPLANATION] (including many toy "accessory" structures) can often be adequate.
+Suitable custom structures can be easily built using Papercraft.
+Although most structures should be at a true 1:48 scale (especially human-sized elements such as doors and stairs), scales up to 1:43 or down to 1:64 (e.g., many Plasticville / K-Lineville offerings) can be incorporated selectively for unobtrusive scenery that exists in various sizes, such as telephone poles.

-The layout builder should give careful consideration to selecting a distinct architectural and branding style for their railroad, and apply it with consistency.
+The layout builder should give careful consideration to selecting a distinct architectural and branding style for their railroad owned structures, and apply it with consistency.
 This is to reflect that individual prototype railroad purchasing departments usually standardized on building design [EXPLANATION] and rollingstock fleet purchases for an entire railroad division (to both allow bulk purchasing and to ease the burden on the maintenance department).

 Any scratch-built structures need only meet a serviceable rough approximation [EXAMPLE] of the real thing.
 They must also be durable enough to be easy to clean [EXPLANATION] (TIP: Shield your layout with a curtain to keep dust away.).
 Space of course is the limitation to your layout, but you should never compromise the overall ambiance of the layout just to squeeze in more track.
 A layout to be effective as a representation of the real world must leave ample room for scenery (of which trackside railway structures are only a very small part).